apsislabs/apsisio/_posts/2017-01-02-preparing-for-docker.md

 ## Cleanup
-Monitoring the hosts disk space where Docker containers are deployed is crucial, especially develop environments where several versions of a Docker container may be pushed a day.
-Easy way to clean up is to setup a cron to run:
+Monitoring the host's disk space where Docker containers are deployed is crucial, especially in development environments where several versions of a Docker container may be pushed a day.
+The easy way to clean up is to setup a cron to run:

 ```
 sudo docker images -q | xargs sudo docker rmi